- Course Number:

 Intended Outcomes for the course

-?
-Develop a lifelong fitness, health, and wellness program.
+- Develop a lifelong fitness, health, and wellness program that incorporates rock climbing activities.

 Outcome Assessment Strategies